pzerger/cisspexamcram/Errata.md

 ### Errata

-At 05:09:13 [CISSP Exam Cram Full Course (All 8 Domains) UPDATED - 2022 EDITION!]](https://youtu.be/_nyZhYnCNLA?si=obkO-vSdoD2G55AH&t=19155), 'intrusion detection system' is shown in a list of corrective controls.
+At 05:09:13 [CISSP Exam Cram Full Course (All 8 Domains) UPDATED - 2022 EDITION](https://youtu.be/_nyZhYnCNLA?si=obkO-vSdoD2G55AH&t=19155), 'intrusion detection system' is shown in a list of corrective controls.
 The list should include "intrustion prevention system" instead.
 An intrusion detection system is a detective security control.

-OCTOBER 19, 2023 - ISSUE: At 18:56 in the video, the acronym for Electronic Communications Privacy Act of 1986 contains two letters transposed - EPCA rather than ECPA.
+OCTOBER 19, 2023 - ISSUE: At 18:56 in [CISSP Exam Cram Full Course (All 8 Domains) UPDATED - 2022 EDITION](https://youtu.be/_nyZhYnCNLA?si=obkO-vSdoD2G55AH&t=1136), the acronym for Electronic Communications Privacy Act of 1986 contains two letters transposed - EPCA rather than ECPA.
 The full name and description are correct.

 ## Official CISSP Exam Study Guide